Quick summary

 1) Don’t rely on loans from a private individual

-The Civil Code is clear: if a contract is made on terms that are manifestly unfavourable, the court can invalidate it.
+The Civil Code is clear: a contract is void if, in making it, someone takes advantage of the other party’s distress, inexperience, weakness of mind, agitation or recklessness and promises or gives a performance that is grossly disproportionate to what he or she gives.
 In practice, however, it is difficult to challenge such a contract.
-If you take a loan from a private person, you have no institution to help you.
+If you take out a loan from a private party, you must seek any protection yourself through the courts.
 Moreover, you may face debt collectors who do not move within the law.

 2) Don’t just read the ads, read the contracts

-This rule is repeated often, but few people follow it.
+This rule is often repeated, but few people follow it.
 A seemingly decent contract may contain passages like, “All disputes shall be decided by arbitrator XY.” or “Interest on non-payment is 0.3% per day.” or “Guarantee of movable and immovable property without limitation.”

 According to Section 1796 of the Civil Code, a negotiation on manifestly unfavourable terms may be void.
 But you have to prove it in court and that is not easy.

 Advertisements promise phrases such as “one minute loan – money in your account immediately”, but the reality lies in the terms and conditions.
-Try to read every sentence before you sign the contract or show it to a lawyer.
+If you have a loan agreement in front of you and you’re not sure what penalties, arbitration clauses, security or guarantees mean, send it to us for review.
+We’ll check the contract for unreasonable or risky terms and advise you whether to sign, modify or reject it.

-- arbitration clauses (i.e. loss of the ability to sue in court)
+- arbitration clauses (i.e. loss of the ability to litigate in court)

 - real estate liability